marlens123/autoSAM_pond_segmentation/README.md

 # AutoSAM for Melt Pond Detection

-This repository adapts AutoSAM (credits in the paper) to the segmentation of helicopter-borne Arctic thermal infrared images.
+This repository adapts AutoSAM introduced by Xinrong Hu et al. (credits below) to the segmentation of helicopter-borne Arctic thermal infrared images.
 The segmentation should be done into three classes: melt ponds, sea ice, and ocean.

 Training and validation data are stored in ```data/training/``` and we provide the weights of our final model in ```experiments/2801_2/``` (lfs tracked).
 Test images are stored in ```data/prediction/preprocessed/test/```.